2002 Bali bombings: The bomb

 The Mitsubishi L300 van bomb was initially thought to have consisted of C4, a military grade plastic explosive which is difficult to obtain.
 However, investigators discovered the bomb was made from potassium chlorate, aluminium powder, and sulfur.
 For the Sari club bomb with the L300 van, the terrorists assembled 12 plastic filing cabinets filled with explosives.
-The cabinets, each containing a potassium chlorate, aluminum powder, sulfur mixture with a TNT booster, was connected by 150 m of PETN-filled detonating cord.
+The cabinets, each containing a potassium chlorate, aluminum powder, sulfur mixture with a TNT booster, were connected by 150 m of PETN-filled detonating cord.
 Ninety-four RDX electric detonators were fitted to the TNT.
 The total weight of the van bomb was 2250 lb.

 The large, high-temperature blast damage produced by this mixture was similar to a thermobaric explosive, although the bombers may not have known this.

 Suspects

 The organization suspected of responsibility for the bombing was Jemaah Islamiyah, an Islamist group allegedly led by radical cleric Abu Bakar Bashir.
-A week after the blasts, Arab satellite channel Al-Jazeera put to air an audio-cassette purportedly carrying a recorded voice message from Osama Bin Laden saying that the Bali bombings were in retaliation for support of the United States' war on terror and Australia's role in the liberation of East Timor.
+A week after the blasts, Arab satellite channel Al-Jazeera put to air an audio-cassette purportedly carrying a recorded voice message from Osama bin Laden that stated the Bali bombings were in direct retaliation for support of the United States' war on terror and Australia's role in the liberation of Timor-Leste.

 You will be killed just as you kill, and will be bombed just as you bomb.
 Expect more that will further distress you.

 The recording did not however claim responsibility for the Bali attack.
-However, former FBI agent Ali Soufan confirmed in his book, The Black Banners, that al-Qaeda did in fact finance the attack.
-In addition, Hambali confessed that al-Qaeda had sent him US$30,000 to fund the bombings of the two nightclubs.
+Former FBI agent Ali Soufan confirmed in his book, The Black Banners, that al-Qaeda did in fact finance the attack.
+In addition, Riduan Isamuddin confessed that al-Qaeda had sent him US$30,000 to fund the bombings of the two nightclubs.

-The Indonesian chief of police, General Da'i Bachtiar said that the bombing was the "worst act of terror in Indonesia's history".

 Aris Munandar (aka Sheik Aris) is a Jemaah Islamiyah associate linked to Bashir.
 He is believed to have assisted the Bali bomber Amrozi in acquiring some of the explosives used in the Bali bombings.
 Philippine intelligence considers Munandar to be associated with Mohammad Abdullah Sughayer, a Saudi national Abu Sayyaf Group in southern Philippines.
 Munandar is still at large.
 A report by the United States-Indonesia Society describes the arrest of Amrozi and other suspects.